 - Queer Theory

-Exploring National Parks, Current Affairs and Political Activism
+Exploring National Parks, Current Affairs, Political Activism and Yoga

 “Everything you always wanted to know about Feminism but were afraid to ask,” presented at the Darst Center in Bridgeport, Chicago, IL, 2014